Blog Listen About Listen Free →

 Retirement Accounts

-Different retirement accounts have very different rules and values:
+This is where gray divorce gets technically dense.
+Different retirement accounts have very different rules:

 Traditional IRAs are divided by transfer incident to divorce.
 Same tax treatment — no tax at transfer, taxed at withdrawal.